icemac/icemac.ab.importer/README.txt

        factory="<path>" />
   </configure>

+The ``icemac.ab.importer`` package is necessary to integrate the importer UI into the address book.
 The ``name`` attribute contains a unique name to identify the importer internally.
 The ``factory`` attribute contains the python path to the reader class.

 4. Create a python package
 ==========================